datasnack/datasnack.github.io/README.md

 # Data Hub Documentation

-The documentation is written in Markdown and served as static HTML with [VitePress](https://vitepress.dev/).
+This is the documentation for the [Data Hub](https://github.com/datasnack/datahub) project, it's written in Markdown and served as static HTML with [VitePress](https://vitepress.dev/).

 ## Editing content